andrewt3000/web_development/README.md

 Prefered Stack: [JavaScript](https://developer.mozilla.org/en-US/docs/Web/JavaScript) / [react](https://reactjs.org/) /  [single page app (spa)](https://en.wikipedia.org/wiki/Single-page_application) and a [Node](https://nodejs.org) / [rest api](https://en.wikipedia.org/wiki/Representational_state_transfer) for the back end.
 I have used mongodb and sql server on most recent projects.

-Language Alternatives:
-[typescript](https://www.typescriptlang.org/) (a superset of javascript) has type checking support.
-[flow](https://flow.org/) - a javascript static type checker.
+I prefer [typescript](https://www.typescriptlang.org/) (a superset of javascript) for long term projects with multiple contributors.
+I prefer javascript for fast prototypes with a small number of contributors.

 Prefered: I prefer using javascript on the front end because it's native to the browser.
 I prefer node on the backend because as full stack dev I prefer to work in the same lanuage as it increases fluency.